pygobject/pgi-docgen/README.rst

 * BeautifulSoup 3
 * graphviz

-Calling ``source ./tools/bootstrap.sh`` will put you in a virtualenv with all dependencies installed (except graphviz).
+Calling ``PYTHON=python2 source ./tools/bootstrap.sh`` will put you in a virtualenv with all dependencies installed (except graphviz).

 How do I get started?